davidkeeton/homechat/README.md

 cp .env.example .env
 ```

-Edit `.env` and set at least the address clients will use:
+Edit `.env` and set the address clients will use:

 ```env
 HOMECHAT_HOST=192.168.1.50